STXT - Semantic Text

 There are two forms of node:

-1. Inline container node (INLINE text node): Node name: Inline value
+1. Inline container node (INLINE node): Node name: Inline value

 The node name cannot be empty.
 A line with only : or >> is not valid.